madeindjs/sentryo/README.md

 - GET </vehicles/:id> to show a vehicle
 - GET </starships/> to list starships in database
 - GET </starships/:id> to show a starship
-- GET </users/> to list users in database
+- GET </peoples/> to list peoples in database
-- GET </users/:id> to show a user
+- GET </peoples/:id> to show a people
+- POST </peoples/> to create a peoples

 Some concerns about somes choice during development: